Hendar23/WFRP-4e-Actor-Library/README.md

 | Hobgoblins (4) | Hobgoblin Mercenary, Hobgoblin Archer, Hobgoblin Wolf Rider, Hobgoblin Boss |
 | Mounts (3) | War Boar, Giant Wolf, Giant Spider |

-Orcs and Goblin-kind use the creature profiles and applicable templates from *Tribes and Tribulations* (pp. 8-12, 16-17); mounts use p.
-19. The Soldier and Elite templates include Resolute.
-The Night Goblin Net Carrier has a net and carried club, without a shield.
-You need the purchased book separately to consult its rules.
-See [proposed future actors](FUTURE_ACTORS.md) for shamans and specialists under consideration.

 ## Add an actor

 See [CONTRIBUTING.md](CONTRIBUTING.md).
 Normally, copy an actor JSON file, change its mechanical values and rebuild.
 No module programming is needed.